How Should You Optimise URLs for Ecommerce SEO

-But if you wanted to visit an individual page (for instance, our exhaustive Ecommerce SEO Guide blog post), then you’d also need the page URL.
+But if you wanted to visit an individual page (for instance, our detailed Ecommerce SEO Guide blog post), then you’d also need the page URL.
 Here’s what it looks like:

-The part that comes after the TLD is called the path.
-It’s the path that directs the browser to a particular page on the website.
+The part that comes after the subdirectory is called the path.
+It specifies the location of a specific article or page on our website.

 Best Practices to SEO Your Site URLs

 As I already mentioned, the URLs on the pages of your web store make a huge impact on your ecommerce SEO results.
 Outlined below are some best practices for setting up SEO URLs for your online store.